PatrickMassot/NNG4/README.md

 A temporary hack in `Main.lean` assumes you have the game-server library installed in a `game-server` folder sitting next to your `NNG4` folder.
 Hopefully this will be fixed soon.
 Until then you can either make sure you have this folder layout or modify `Main.lean` before building.
 Once this is done, you can build using `lake build` in the NNG4 root folder (this will build the game server if needed).

 Then you can already "play" in text mode by running `build/bin/nng`.
 If you want to run the web interface you need to launch the `gameserver.py` python script (after installing the `websockets` python library).
 This will use port 8765 by default, but you can set the `PORT` environment variable to override this (or modify the python code...).
+If you want the server to be accessible from the outside you may need to use `gameserver_ssl.py` in order to satisfy paranoid web browser.
+This requires some SSL certificate (see https://letsencrypt.org/ to get one if needed).
+There are more explanation at the top of that python script.

 Then you need to clone the [interface repository](https://github.com/PatrickMassot/nng4-interface) and build the interface.
 See instructions there.